 These examples have been automatically selected and may contain sensitive content.
 Read more…

 He stepped over to it and grasped the steel handle.
 The Broken God (1993)These meals are prepared in stainless steel or glass containers.
 An Alternative Approach to Allergies (1990)The hut has a steel frame and shutters that open outwards and upwards to provide shade.
 Times, Sunday Times (2016)This pleasing effect softens the hard steel lines and shields the precipitous drop to the road below.
 Times, Sunday Times (2006)The deals made him a leading force in the iron and steel industry.
 Times, Sunday Times (2007)Off we went through shabby lanes of light industrial shops in cold concrete with steel shutters.
 The Tribes Triumphant (2006)She nods at the stainless steel bin by the coffee counter.
 Times, Sunday Times (2015)The opportunity for our generation to have something more than a steel mill job means something.
 The Sun (2007)There are so many towns where we used to make cars or steel.
 Times, Sunday Times (2011)The drive and lawns are framed with steel edging.
-Times, Sunday Times (2015)They made her bite so hard on a steel donkey bit that she bled from the gums.
-The Sun (2015)It blamed the slump in the steel industry.
+Times, Sunday Times (2015)It blamed the slump in the steel industry.
 Times, Sunday Times (2009)In captivity they run into a wall of concrete and steel.
 Times, Sunday Times (2012)It is not only British steel plants that have thrown in the towel.
 Times, Sunday Times (2016)At least another 7,000 jobs were dependent on the steel plant.
 The Sun (2015)Step through the glass doors and modern design abounds: wood and stone blend with glass and steel.
 Times, Sunday Times (2012)The group also said that it was prepared to cut production by up to 15 per cent to maintain steel prices.
 Times, Sunday Times (2008)Association is understood to be seeking a cap of 10 per cent on crude steel output growth this year to stabilise prices.
 Times, Sunday Times (2006)It also recycles metal and supplies steel mills in China and India.
 Times, Sunday Times (2012)

 Trends of 'steel'